The 7 best Zendesk AI apps in 2026

 Cons:

-According to its Zendesk Marketplace page, Stylo Assist starts at $19 per agent/month and has a 7-day free trial.
+Pricing: According to the Zendesk Marketplace, Stylo Assist starts at $19 per agent/month.

 5. Thank You AI GPT